tinymce/tinymce-docs/advanced/creating-a-skin.md

 keywords: create creator skin icon
 ---

-This section provides information on how to create a new skin to customize the appearance of TinyMCE.
+This section provides information on how to create a new skin to customize the appearance of TinyMCE 5.

-> Note: The  [TinyMCE Skin Creator](http://skin.tinymce.com/) only supports TinyMCE 4.

 ## Prerequisites